kieran-j-burge/PokeUI/README.md

 - develop branch used for staging working features for master.
 - dev/'feature' branches used for development.
 Should be merged to develop when working.

+## Dev Testing
+- This application was tested in chrome using dev tools for debugging and mobile testing.

 ## Contributors
 Kieran Burge